shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 #### Incompatible formats

-Xandr technology is currently not compatible with the following formats:
+Microsoft Advertising technology is currently not compatible with the following formats:

 - Ads in sites that refuse third party scripts
 - Custom banner ad formats

 ### Script implementation

-The Xandr script is implemented as a native call from the creative's script.
-The script is served to all impressions traded on the Xandr platform.
+The Microsoft Advertising script is implemented as a native call from the creative's script.
+The script is served to all impressions traded on the Microsoft Advertising platform.

 #### Compatible Ad Servers

-Xandr ad viewability is independent from publisher or agency ad servers.
+Microsoft Advertising ad viewability is independent from publisher or agency ad servers.
 Nevertheless, its measurement has been tested on the following non-exhaustive list:

 - Google DoubleClick: Doubleclick For Agencies (DFA), Doubleclick For Publishers (DFP)
 - Sizmek